Bristol Centaurus: Design and development

 The Centaurus did not enter service until near the end of the war, first appearing on the Vickers Warwick.
-Other wartime, or postwar, uses included the Bristol Brigand and Buckmaster, Hawker Tempest and Sea Fury and the Blackburn Firebrand and Beverley.
-The engine also entered service after the war in a civilian airliner, the Airspeed Ambassador and was also used in the Bristol Brabazon I Mark 1 prototype aircraft until the Brabazon trans-Atlantic airliner programme was cancelled.
-The eight Centaurus engines were to be replaced with eight Bristol Proteus gas turbines on the Mark II giving a 100 mph faster cruising speed at 10000 ft higher altitude.
+Other wartime and postwar uses included the Bristol Brigand, Buckmaster, Hawker Tempest, Sea Fury, Blackburn Firebrand and Beverley.
+The engine also entered postwar civil service in the Airspeed Ambassador airliner and was used in the Bristol Brabazon I Mark 1 prototype until the Brabazon trans-Atlantic airliner programme was cancelled.
+The eight Centaurus engines were to be replaced with eight Bristol Proteus gas turbines on the Mark II, giving a cruising speed 100 mph faster at an altitude 10000 ft higher.
 By the end of the war in Europe, around 2,500 examples of the Centaurus had been produced by Bristol.

-The 373 was the most powerful version of the Centaurus and was intended for the Blackburn Beverley transport aircraft.
-Using direct fuel injection, it achieved a remarkable 3220 hp, but was never fitted.
-A projected enlarged capacity version of the Centaurus was designed by Sir Roy Fedden; cylinders were produced for this engine, but it was never built.
-Known as the Bristol Orion, a name used previously for a variant of the Jupiter engine and later re-used for a turboprop, this development was also a two-row, 18 cylinder sleeve valve engine, with the displacement increased to 4142 cuin [6.25 × 7.5 in], nearly as large as the American Pratt & Whitney R-4360 Wasp Major four-row, 28-cylinder radial, the largest displacement aviation radial engine ever placed in quantity production.
+The Centaurus 373 was the most powerful version of the Centaurus and was intended for the Blackburn Beverley transport aircraft.
+Using direct fuel injection, it achieved 3220 hp, but was not fitted to the Beverley.
+A projected enlarged-capacity version of the Centaurus was designed by Sir Roy Fedden; cylinders were produced for this engine, but it was never built.
+Known as the Bristol Orion, a name used previously for a variant of the Jupiter engine and later re-used for a turboprop, this development was also a two-row, 18-cylinder sleeve-valve engine, with displacement increased to 4142 cuin [6.25 × 7.5 in].
+This was nearly as large as the American Pratt & Whitney R-4360 Wasp Major four-row, 28-cylinder radial, the largest-displacement aviation radial engine ever placed in quantity production.